¿Would you like to join our group of volunteers of Friends of PV Animals?

 Important: Sometimes the bus driver of the ATM bus says that he is going to get diesel and bypasses the ATM bus terminal altogether and goes straight to a gas station near the Red Cross, which would be fine because then you would cross the libramiento (main road next to the gas station) and take the R-03 bus there.

-If you have any suggestions to improve this site or want to report an error please send me an email.
+If you have any suggestions to improve this site or want to report an error please write to email@example.com.
 Thank you!